 What has the process been for your since you became a mother who is also an educator?

-Locating Interviewees for the Study

-The interviewees were recruited using the snowball method.
-I contacted friends and acquaintances and asked them to provide me with contact information for elementary school teachers and preschool teachers in their area.
-I personally contacted those women, explained to them the subject of the research, and asked if they would be willing to be interviewed.

 Ethics

 Each interviewee received a written statement of confidentiality explaining that (a) the identity of participants will be known only to the researcher, (b) pseudonyms will replace real names, (c) interviewees’ place of residence or place of work will not be specified alongside the quoted material, and (d) every interviewee would be given the opportunity to read the interview after its transcription and during all stages of the study, to clarify what she said or to request to have something removed.